Ward named BPD CrimeStoppers Officer of the Year

 Ward was one of a handful of Sarpy County law enforcement representatives selected for the honor by the CrimeStoppers supervising board as a result of going above and beyond in the line of duty.

 Bellevue Police Department Capt.
-Tim Melville said Ward exemplifies what it means to wear the uniform.
+Tim Melvin said Ward exemplifies what it means to wear the uniform.
 Working in the Special Victims Unit, the captain said Ward’s position isn’t for the faint of heart.

 “Every detective assigned to the Special Victim’s Unit has an extremely tough job,” he said.
 “They are tasked with just very specific cases which are usually child abuse cases, sexual assaults and domestic violence.
 These are very emotionally taxing cases, not only for the victims, but also for the detectives that handle them.